HimAir10/E---Learning-Assistant/README.md

 ## 📄 License

-This project is created for educational purposes as part of the NeoStats AI Engineer Use Case challenge.
+This project is created for educational purposes.

-## 👥 Author

-[Your Name]
-- GitHub: [Your GitHub Profile]
-- Email: [Your Email]

-## 🙏 Acknowledgments

-- NeoStats for the challenge opportunity
-- Google for Gemini API
-- Streamlit for the framework
-- LangChain for RAG utilities
-- Serper for web search API

 ---

-**Built with ❤️ using Python, Streamlit, LangChain, and Google Gemini 2.0 Flash**
+**Built with Python, Streamlit, and modern AI technologies to enhance the learning experience.**